 The Untangle installation image can be downloaded from: https://www.untangle.com/cmd/download/ng-firewall/16.5.1.
 You must create an account before downloading, which can be done here: https://www.untangle.com/cmd/login/create-account

-The same image can be used to install Untangle on any of the Vault platforms.
+The VP4600 Series can only install Untangle via the Serial Installer image.
+The ISO installer can be used to install Untangle on any of the other Vault platforms.
 It is important to choose the correct image type to install via USB on The Vault.
-As of the writing of this article, the latest version that has been tested with The Vault is version 16.3.2 of Untangle.
+As of the writing of this article, the latest version that has been tested with The Vault is version 16.5.1 of Untangle.

 Image type: ISO Installer